rajsingharia/codeX/SETUP.md

    - Open a terminal and navigate to the `server` directory using `cd server`.
    - Run `npm install` to install the required dependencies.
+   - Install Docker Desktop

 3. **Run the Server**:

-   - After installing dependencies, run the server using `npm run dev`.
+   - After installing dependencies, run the server using `npm start`.

 ## Client Setup